jredmondson/GamsPlugins/README.md

 # Overview

+The GamsPlugins project aims to provide deterministic, scalable simualtions that will aid research into emergent systems, self-healing systems-of-systems, advanced machine learning, and the application of formal methods (e.g., software model checking and statistical model checking) into multi-agent systems.
 Importing these plugins into your project allows you to create GAMS agents or use MADARA knowledge bases within Unreal projects.

 More information on these AI middleware packages can be found on the GAMS (http://gams.ai) and MADARA (http://madara.ai) open source project sites.